ttu/json-flatfile-datastore/README.md

 #### Insert

 `InsertOne` and `InsertOneAsync` will insert a new item to the collection.
-Method returns true if insert was succesful.
+Method returns true if insert was successful.

 ```csharp
 // Asynchronous method and dynamic data